 MUSC is the oldest medical school in the South (1824), and its Division of Nephrology is a nationally and internationally known academic program, with excellence in patient care, investigation, and training.
 Several of our faculty members have been recognized recently for individual achievements.
 Rachel L. Sturdivant, MD received the Leonard Tow Humanism Award by the Arnold P. Gold Foundation for outstanding contributions to caring and nurturing in medicine; Sang-Ho Kwon, PhD received the Carl Gottschalk Award from the American Society of Nephrology; and Deepak Nihalani PhD received a SmartState Chair and had his R01 renewed.

 Our fellowship training program, under the guidance of Ruth C. Campbell, MD, was recently reaccredited by the American College of Graduate Medical Education for 5 years with multiple commendations.
 The training program has 10 positions.
-Trainees have exposure to an extensive range of renal conditions and pathologies, including hypertension, fluid and electrolyte disorders, transplantation, acute renal failure, chronic kidney disease, hemodialysis, peritoneal dialysis, and continuous renal replacement therapy in multiple settings: inpatient consultation services, outpatient clinics, and didactic conferences.
+Trainees have exposure to an extensive range of renal conditions and pathologies, including hypertension, fluid and electrolyte disorders, renal physiology, transplantation, acute renal failure, chronic kidney disease, hemodialysis, peritoneal dialysis, and continuous renal replacement therapy across multiple settings: inpatient consultation services, outpatient clinics, and didactic conferences.
 Over 300 kidney biopsies are performed and read yearly at MUSC.
 Sally Self, MD, is the dedicated renal pathologist that works with the Division.